 This blog is part of a blog series around the launch of the Aldersgate Group's upcoming policy paper No Time to Waste: An Effective Resources and Waste Strategy.
-See here to RSVP to the launch event.
+See here for the event summary.

 Unlike some of the EU’s other guiding environmental principles, the ‘waste hierarchy’ is already enshrined in UK law.
 Specifically, the Waste (England and Wales) Regulations 2011 state that anyone controlling waste, must “take all such measures available… as are reasonable in the circumstances” to first prevent waste before moving down the list of priorities – to preparing for reuse, and on to recycling, recovery and, finally, disposal.
 In theory, this guiding principle is not at risk of immediately disappearing as we exit the EU and assume overall control of our waste policy for the first time in over 40 years.

 The trouble is, despite the legal standing of the waste hierarchy, at both an EU and UK level, the bulk of policy attention (and, therefore, practical action) has focused on the middle of the hierarchy: recycling.
 In some ways, this is understandable, as it’s the easiest of the ‘R’s for people to grasp and for authorities to measure.